ding-lab/CPTAC3.catalog/README.md

     * WXS.hg38 - Harmonized WXS data
     * RNA.hg38 - Harmonized RNA-Seq data
         * Harmonization generates chimeric, genomic, and transcriptome BAM files, so each entry will have 3 of each sample type
+* `*.BamMap-summary.txt` - summary of files available on a given system as well as GDC.
+    * For given system (e.g., katmai), format is similar to CPTAC3.file-summary.txt, except that upper-case symbol indicates presence on given system and lower-case symbol indicates that that sample is in GDC but not on system

 ## Details